 Mom Dani is a socialist.

-Like it it is what it is, and they acknowledge it, versus these people are Nazis when they don't identify as Nazis and don't behave like Nazis.
+Like it is what it is and they acknowledge it versus these people are Nazis when they don't identify as Nazis and don't behave like Nazis.

-So again, there is no symmetry between the way the two uh sides behave.
+So again, there is no symmetry between the way the two sides behave.

-Now, we're gonna show you another compilation in just a sec, but I want to start with this, because this is a video from I think about two years ago.
+Now, we're going to show you another compilation in just a second, but I want to start with this, because this is a video from, I think about two years ago.

-Watch this, and then I'll explain how profoundly absurd this is there they were out there, neo-Nazis who are in the front of turning out there in front of the conference, uh, with anti-Semitic um slurs and um, you know, the Nazi swastika and a picture of a so-called Jewish person with exaggerated features, just like Joy, Joy.
+They were out there, neo-Nazis were in the front of turn out there in front of the conference with anti-Semitic slurs and the Nazi swastika and a picture of a so-called Jewish person with exaggerated features, just like Joy, Joy.

 The implication being that, oh, neo-Nazis showed up to a turning point event.